stanfordnlp/CoreNLP/doc/segmenter/README-Arabic.txt

 The current model is trained on parts 1-3 of the ATB, parts 1-8 of the ARZ treebank, and the Broadcast News treebank.
 To train a new model, you need to create a data file from the unpacked LDC distributions.
-You can create this data file with the script seg-tb-preproc, which is included in the segmenter release.
+You can create this data file with the script tb-preproc, which is included in the segmenter release.

 You'll need:

+  - Python 2.7 (for running the preprocessing scripts)
   - an unpacked LDC distribution with files in *integrated* format
-  - a directory with three text files called dev, train, and test, each of which lists filenames of integrated files (these usually end in .su.txt), one per line.
-If you want to train on your entire dataset, you can leave the dev and test files empty and list all files in train.
+  - a directory with four text files called dev, train, test, and all, each of which lists filenames of integrated files (these usually end in .su.txt), one per line. dev, train, and test can be left empty if you have no need for a train/test split.

-You can find the splits that we use at
+The splits that we use are included in the distribution.
+You can also find them at

 http://nlp.stanford.edu/software/parser-arabic-data-splits.shtml

-Once you have these, run the seg-tb-preproc script, providing the necessary
+Once you have these, run the tb-preproc script, providing the necessary
 arguments:

-  atb_base - the most specific directory that is a parent of all integrated
+  atb_base -      the most specific directory that is a parent of all
-             files you wish to include.
+                  integrated files you wish to include.
 Files will be located recursively by name in this directory; it is not recommended to have several copies of the same distribution within this directory (though all that will happen is that you will train on redundant data).

   splits_dir -    the directory containing dev, train, and test listings

   output_prefix - the location and filename prefix that will identify the
                   output files.
-The preprocessor appends "-train.utf8.txt" to this argument to give the name of the output file for the train split (and similarly for dev and test).
+The preprocessor appends "-all.utf8.txt" to this argument to give the name of the output file for the "all" split (and similarly for dev, train, and test).

-  domain - [optional] a label for the Arabic dialect/genre that this data is
+  domain -        [optional] a label for the Arabic dialect/genre that this
-           in.
+                  data is in.
 Our model uses "atb" for ATB1-3, "bn" for Broadcast News, and "arz" for Egyptian.
-If a domain is given, additional files will be generated (named e.g. "output_prefix-withDomains-train.utf8.txt")
+If a domain is given, additional files will be generated (named e.g.
-           for training the domain adaptation model.
+                  "output_prefix-withDomains-all.utf8.txt") for training the
+                  domain adaptation model.

 Suppose your output_prefix is "./atb".
 You should see files in the current working directory named